molebox/gatsby-theme-pocket/packages/gatsby-theme-pocket/README.md

 ### Authorize your pocket account

-You will first need to authorize your pocket credentials.
+Run `yarn add gatsby-theme-pocket` You will first need to authorize your pocket credentials.
 Run `yarn pocket-setup` from the command line.
 Open the browser at the given url and authorize your account.
 You will then be given an access-token unique to your account.
 Save this as you will need to pass this to the `gatsby-theme-pocket` in the next step.

 ### Setup theme

-Once you have you access token you can then install the theme `yarn add gatsby-theme-pocket`
+Once you have the theme installed and your access-token add the theme to your `gatsby-config.js`

 ```
 module.exports = {